Court Reporters in Salt Lake City, UT

 -

 Ask about their backup plan.
 Equipment fails.
-Court reporters get sick.
+Court Reporters get sick.
 If someone’s your only option and they go down, your entire proceeding stalls.
 Reputable reporters either have a backup ready or are part of a firm with one.

 -